 6 unmissable places to visit in Italy

-The ancient capital of the Roman empire and current capital of Italy is an important hub for religion and culture.
+The ancient capital of the Roman Empire and the current capital of Italy is an important hub for religion and culture.
 Rome has an abundance of ancient history.
 You can spend days wandering around the city viewing the many attractions Rome has to offer.
-Wander around the remains of iconic roman structures, the Vatican City or take a tour around the many stunning cathedrals and plazas this beautiful city has to offer.
-Here it is worth noting if you do plan a trip to Italy it is advisable taking out backpacking insurance in case you suffer any loss, theft of equipment or need medical assistance.
+Wander around the remains of iconic Roman structures, the Vatican City or take a tour around the many stunning cathedrals and plazas this beautiful city has to offer.

-Considered one of Italy’s most famous regions, Tuscany is a region made up of extensive rolling hills, scattered with olive groves, cypress trees and is a patchwork of vineyards.
+Considered one of Italy’s most famous regions, Tuscany is a region made up of extensive rolling hills, scattered with olive groves, cypress trees, and is a patchwork of vineyards.
 There is no better place to escape from all your problems than Tuscany.
-Along with stunning countryside, there are also beautiful cities to explore such as Florence with its wealth of Renaissance art and Pisa which is home to the iconic leaning tower of Pisa.
+Along with stunning countryside and the amazing castles in Tuscany, there are also beautiful cities to explore such as Florence with its wealth of Renaissance art and Pisa which is home to the iconic leaning tower of Pisa.

 3. Cinque Terre:

 Sicily is the largest Mediterranean island located just off the coast of southern Italy.
-This island has a strong sense of Mediterranean culture as well as a diverse mix of Greek temples, Baroque palazzos and Norman churches.
-There is much to do and see here.
+This island has a strong sense of Mediterranean culture as well as a diverse mix of Greek temples, Baroque palazzos, and Norman churches.
+There is much to do there, check this guide to the best places to visit in Sicily, and you will be amazed.
 Relax on one of many beautiful beaches along the southern coast or trek to Mount Etna, one of Europe’s active volcanoes.
-Sicily has a mild to hot climate making it an attractive destination all year around for sun seekers.
+Sicily has a mild to hot climate, making it an attractive destination all year round for sun-seekers.